 Docs

-Pagination and Errors
+Pagination and errors

 Every list endpoint on the Amdahl Platform API follows the same shape, and every error response follows the same envelope.
 Code once against the conventions on this page and you will not have to special-case individual tools.